 | |_^

-These errors are saying that both the Parser instance that’s created and the context parameter live only from when the Parser is created until the end of the parse_context function, but they both need to live for the entire lifetime of the function.
+These errors state that the Parser instance that is created and the context parameter live only until the end of the parse_context function.
+But they both need to live for the entire lifetime of the function.

-In other words, Parser and context need to outlive the entire function and be valid before the function starts as well as after it ends in order for all the references in this code to always be valid.
-Both the Parser we’re creating and the context parameter go out of scope at the end of the function, though (because parse_context takes ownership of context).
+In other words, Parser and context need to outlive the entire function and be valid before the function starts as well as after it ends for all the references in this code to always be valid.
+The Parser we’re creating and the context parameter go out of scope at the end of the function, because parse_context takes ownership of context.

-To figure out why we’re getting these errors, let’s look at the definitions in Listing 19-13 again, specifically the references in the signature of the parse method:
+To figure out why these errors occur, let’s look at the definitions in Listing 19-13 again, specifically the references in the signature of the parse method:

 fn parse(&self) -> Result<(), &str> {

 Remember the elision rules?
-If we annotate the lifetimes of the references rather than eliding, the signature would be:
+If we annotate the lifetimes of the references rather than eliding, the signature would be as follows:

 fn parse<'a>(&'a self) -> Result<(), &'a str> {